 Visit a local farmer's market for a fun and unique shopping experience.
 Enjoy locally-grown produce, as well as meats, eggs, and cheeses.
 You’ll also find handmade crafts, baked goods, salsas, honey, and more.

 Old Town offers a Farmers Market on Saturday mornings from May to October.
 This market holds special events throughout the season, including the Old Town Iron Chefs Cookoff, and each week features live music.
 Held at the Farm & Art Market Square at 2nd and Mosley in Old Town.
-Opens May 2, 2015, 7am-noon.
-No charge for admission, but items are for sale.
+The Old Town Famer's Market open on April 1.
+There is no charge for admission, but items are for sale.

 Sedgwick County Zoo